c6o/docs/README.md

-# Traxitt Docs #
+# CodeZero Docs #

-This documentation is published by Traxitt Inc. and covers all aspects of the Traxitt system.
+This documentation is published by CodeZero Technologies Inc. and covers all aspects of the CodeZero system.
 The documents are open to modification and is the basis for the [http://docs.traxitt.com](http://docs.traxitt.com) website.

 All modifications should be submitted via a pull request and are subject to review prior to publishing.